-Un-doing these behaviours is a tough job and requires clarity, courage confidence and communication skills to do things differently.
-All of which is covered in my 1:1 coaching programme, ‘Stop The World’.
+Un-doing these behaviours and learning how to build self worth is a tough job and requires clarity, courage, confidence and communication skills to do things differently, which is what we cover in my 1:1 coaching programme, ‘Stop The World’.

 Ultimately your low self worth may not be your fault; however it is your responsibility to do something about it so that it doesn’t keep tripping you up.

 You show others your value and how to treat you, and that starts with how you treat yourself.

 When you learn how to build self worth and love and accept yourself, you become better able to love and accept someone else, and this flows through all areas of your life and career.